prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 cycle of life, death, and decay that paves the way for more life, is the first one encountered in the novel.
-After the harvest, the wheat stubble covers the plains, dessicated by the sun, but “the natural forces seemed to hang suspended” and “there was no growth, no life; the very stubble had no force even to rot.”[@norris_octopus:_1986 13-14] We see natural force *via negativa* in the suspension of the life cycle.
+After the harvest, the wheat stubble covers the plains, dessicated by the sun, but “the natural forces seem[] to hang suspended” and “there [i]s no growth, no life; the very stubble ha[s] no force even to rot.”[@norris_octopus:_1986 13-14] We see natural force *via negativa* in the suspension of the life cycle.
 But the natural domain of force is quickly extended to the railroad,